tinamayswinkels/sbe/_project-categories/education.md

 category: educational
 name: Education
 blurb: >-
-  SBE has a proud history with Education projects and we enjoy the opprtunity to work with education providers, facilitators and designers.
+  SBE has a proud history with Education projects and we enjoy the opportunity to work with education providers, facilitators and designers.
 Our work has taken us to local, regional and national levels and we continue to take a keen interest in the dialgoue revolving around pedagogy, indoor environment quality and learning outcomes.
 banner-image_path: /uploads/automative-centre-of-excellence-01.JPG